Entanglement detection in arbitrary dimensional bipartite quantum systems through partial realigned moments: Introduction

 The paper is organized as follows.
 In Sec.
 II, we briefly review some entanglement detection criteria.
 In Sec.
 III, we present the idea of using realigned moments ($R$-moments) for entanglement detection.
 In Sec.
-IV. we discuss the $R$-moment criterion for the detection of higher dimensional bipartite entangled states and demonstrate with examples that it can detect both NPT as well as bound entangled states efficiently.
+IV.
+We discuss the $R$-moment criterion for the detection of higher dimensional bipartite entangled states and demonstrate with examples that it can detect both NPT as well as bound entangled states effectively.
 In Sec.
 V, we propose another criterion based on $R$-moment for $2 \otimes 2$ dimensional systems.
-We illustrate the utility of $R$-moment criterion by providing some examples and also by comparing it with other entanglement detection criteria based on partial moments.
+We illustrate the utility of the $R$-moment criterion by providing some examples and also by comparing it with other entanglement detection criteria based on partial moments.
+In Sec.
+VI we propose a scheme for the measurement of moments of the realigned matrix.
 We conclude in Sec.
-VI. with a brief discussion.
+VII with a brief discussion.